pengilatbulan/Die-Sorting/README.md

 ## The Overall Process of Computer Vision
 1. Grab Image
-2. Image Processing (Median, Threshold)
+2. Image Processing (Median, Threshold, Blob Filtering)
-3. Blob Filtering
-4. Segregate blobs
+3. Segregate blobs
-5. Image Center
+4. Image Center
-6. Finding reference XY
+5. Finding reference XY
-7. Find Center XY of the Die
+6. Find Center XY of the Die
-8. Pixel Pitch

 ## Grab Image
 Image acquisition used in the computer vision is accomplished via Basler.Pylon API.
 The following is the usage of Grab.